yellobyte/ESP32-Webradio-PlusDLNA/README.md

  * MQTT functionality & battery stuff removed completely
  * handling of more special chars in webradio streams (some channels seems to have a different utf8 conversion table or philosophy)
  * countless minor changes, some bugfixing
+ * regular modifications if required for building with new espressif32 framework releases

 If interested, have a look at "Revision history.txt" in the doc folder.